-Knowing that the part of the problem is their ignorance (because they can’t see that) -and it is part of your intelligence (because you can.)
-You understand the varied differences in life and what each event or decision may unfold.
+Knowing that the part of the problem is their ignorance (because they can’t see that) and it is part of your intelligence (because you can), you understand the varied differences in life and how each event or decision may unfold.

-If you think you have raised the bar with your intelligence, chances are you are struggling to keep happy.
+If you think you have raised the bar while carrying the burden of intelligence, chances are you are struggling to be happy.